Can Planets be Strong in Dusthana Houses?

 Example Two: Maya Angelou

 The famous author and poet Maya Angelou is an even more potent illustration of the power of planets in the 8th house.
-The strongest planet in her chart is one of the 8th house planets, and only her 8th house planets form a Raja Yoga.
+The strongest planet in her chart is one of the 8th house planets, and only her 8th house planets form a powerful Raja Yoga (Mars and Venus form a Raja Yoga too, but neither is strong.).
 The Sun and Jupiter are in Pisces (with Jupiter strong in its own sign) and they are the Lords of the 1st and 5th houses respectively.
 This wonderful Raja Yoga enabled her to write with tremendous 8th house insight and impact.

 It is important to note that yes, her life was unbelievably traumatic, also evidence of 8th house placements, but her capacity to grow from her pain and communicate it so wisely and profoundly illustrates the power of her soul, as represented by the Raja Yoga in the 8th house.